• Skip to primary navigation

 You're certainly not alone.
 These crisp, slightly sweet veggies are key in dishes like kimchi and stews, yet grabbing them outside Korea can be tricky.

-Each brings its own zing to the table, ensuring your culinary creation doesn't miss a beat.
+Each brings its own zing to the table, making sure your dish doesn't miss a beat.

-From the peppery bite of daikon to the humble crunch of jicama, we're about to unveil some kitchen champions that'll save your dish in a pinch.
+From the peppery bite of daikon to the humble crunch of jicama, we're about to show some kitchen champions that'll save your dish in a pinch.

 Grab your aprons, and let's make magic happen without our star veggie.